local-motion/product/way_of_working.md

 - Sprints that last 2 weeks, starting each Wednesday
 - 1x grooming session per week
 - Stand-ups are done daily
-- 1x retrospective at end of sprint
+- 1x refinement at end of sprint

 ### STAND-UP